rocky-linux/documentation/docs/books/nvchad/install_nvim.md

     ### :material-package-variant-closed-remove: Uninstall

-    In case we need to remove the installation, for example to switch to another version, we will have to take ourselves back to the build folder and use the `target` cmake provided by Neovim itself.
+    If we need to remove the installation, for example, to switch to another version, we will have to take ourselves back to the build folder and use the `target` cmake provided by Neovim.
 To perform the uninstallation, you need to execute the following command:

     ```bash
     cmake --build build/ --target uninstall